 I have it installed and running on all my sites, and I can add that it is super reliable.
 It is a fantastic tool for content marketers and for authors for book promotion because you can also integrate Google Analytics.

 Another option from the same developer is Revive Network.

 You can share content from other relevant websites on your Twitter and Facebook accounts.
 It is a great tool if you don’t have a huge quantity of your own blog posts to share.

 You should be very selective with social sharing button plugins.

-If you want to have sharing buttons on your posts and pages, Social Warfare is one of the best choices.
+If you want to have sharing buttons on your posts and pages, Social Pug is one of the best choices.